 - Apple Watch Series 2: Essential guide to Apple's first waterproof smartwatchThe lowdown on Apple’s new smartwatch

-- Best games for Apple Watch: 12 of our favouritesGet your game on anywhere with these top Apple Watch time wasters
+- Best games for Apple Watch: 15 of our favorite downloadsGet your game on anywhere with these top Apple Watch time wasters

 - Best Apple Watch straps: Third party bands to pimp your watch for lessApple Watch bands for dressing up, going running and everything in between